lico-n/ZygiskFrida/docs/advanced_config.md

 # Advanced Config

-For the previous configuration method with various file, see [simple config](simple_config.md).
+For the previous configuration method with various files, see [simple config](simple_config.md).
-It remains a valid method of configuration but the structured configuration method is the preferred method in the future and also supports more features.
+It remains a valid method of configuration but the structured configuration method specified here is the preferred method in the future and also supports more features.

 Both configuration are supported with the advanced config taking precedence in case an app appears in both.